-- 1. The disposal of hazardous laboratory chemicals is dealt with via a separate route, covered elsewhere (SOP029, SOP039 and the Code of Practice for "Work with Chemical Carcinogens, Mutagens, Substances Toxic to Reproduction and Cytotoxins"). - This SOP does not cover arrangements for the disposal of (1) human tissue (body parts, organs) and the requirements of the Human Tissue Act; (2) animal body carcasses or recognizable parts; (3) GM Class 2, DEFRA Category 2 or higher, or Category A infectious substances.
+- 1. The disposal of hazardous laboratory chemicals is dealt with via a separate route, covered elsewhere (SOP029, SOP039 and the Code of Practice for "Work with Chemical Carcinogens, Mutagens, Substances Toxic to Reproduction and Cytotoxins"). - 1.
+This SOP does not cover arrangements for the disposal of (1) human tissue (body parts, organs) and the requirements of the Human Tissue Act; (2) animal body carcasses or recognizable parts; (3) GM Class 2, DEFRA Category 2 or higher, or Category A infectious substances. - .
 Disposal of HTA waste is documented in HTA-PR-SOP007 Disposal of HTA licensable material. - 2.
 No waste generated within the CBE Laboratories Unit shall be discharged as Domestic Waste. - 3.
-The use of GMOs is not permitted in the CBE Tissue Engineering Laboratory (T208B). - For WEEE waste (e.g., electrical and electronic equipment from the containment level 2 laboratories), contact the shared.safety@lboro.ac.uk
+For WEEE waste (e.g., electrical and electronic equipment from the containment level 2 laboratories), contact waste@lboro.ac.uk